 After breakfast at the hotel, your driver makes route along the picturesque Mediterranean shore line to Caesarea.
 Here, view all the famous sites of Caesarea including the theater, water aqueduct and the hippodrome.
-The journey continues to the port city of Haifa, where you will climb up Mount Carmel for some magnificent viewings of the Hanging Baha'i Gardens.
-From here, a visit to the Tulip Winery, located in a nearby little village is scheduled.
-Enjoy time for lunch and wine tasting, along with some brief explanations of the unique work done in this location.
+The journey continues to the port city of Haifa, where you will climb up Mount Carmel to enjoy magnificent views of the Hanging Baha'i Gardens.
+From here visit the Tulip Winery, located in a nearby little village.
+Enjoy time for lunch and wine tasting, along with some brief explanations of the unique work done in this location (lunch is not included).
 A return transfer, via the Valley of Jezreel, to the Sea of Galilee is provided.

 Enjoy an a la carte dinner at the Muscat Restaurant in the famous Mitzpeh HaYamim Hotel and Spa.

-In the morning, a private vehicle with driver will depart the hotel and begin driving north to the Mount of Beatitude for a visit.
+In the morning, a private vehicle with driver will pick you up from your hotel and begin driving north to the Mount of Beatitude for a visit.
 From here, continue to the Banias Spring, one of the main water sources of Jordan River, before beginning a short, enjoyable trip to the nearby falls.
-Next, ascend the Golan Heights to visit the Olive Oil Mill where a brief informative session is followed by some Olive Oil testing and a delicious traditional lunch.
-After lunch, visit the Golan's highest elevated winery, for a special VIP tour and wine tasting.
-Upon descending the Golan Heights, a visit to Tabgha is planned, a location known for its wide spectra of flora and fauna.
+Next, ascend the Golan Heights to visit the Olive Oil Mill where a brief informative session is followed by some Olive Oil tasting and a delicious traditional lunch.
+After lunch, visit Golan's highest winery, for a special VIP tour and wine tasting.
+On the way to the Golan Heights, a visit to Tabgha is planned, a location known for its wide spectra of flora and fauna.
 This is also said to be the site of a miracle, where the Christian Saviour, Jesus, fed some 5000 starving people with 2 fish and 5 loaves of bread.
-From here, a visit to Capernaum is scheduled; a truly historical site where recently a 2nd century synagogue was discovered.
+Continue on to Capernaum, a truly historical site where recently a 2nd century synagogue was discovered.
 A quick stop at the hotel is next before driving out to the Chateau Golan Winery located in the south part of Golan Heights for wine tasting at the winery's cellar.
 A return transfer back to the hotel is provided.

 After breakfast at the hotel, depart for a visit to Cana of Galilee, which is the famous location where Jesus performed the Miracle of the Wine.
 From here, it’s off to Nazareth for some brief sightseeing before continuing to the World Heritage Site of Acre.
 This unique city boasts all the characteristic of a fortified town, and dates back to the Ottoman period of the18th and 19th centuries.
 The remains of the Crusader town of Acre, both above and below the present-day street level, provide an exceptional blueprint of the once capital of the medieval Crusader Kingdom of Jerusalem.
 This tour continues with a visit to the Crusaders Halls and Al Jazar Mosque.
 After lunch, ascend into Upper Galilee to visit Galilee Mountain Winery, located in Kibbutz Yiron for some brief wine tasting.
 Upon completion a return transfer is provided.